Skip to main content

 6 mentions Positive Neutral Negative

-• “Proper DualSense support on PC, an option to reduce the music while in the main menu but keep the ambient sound, and the additional work put into what is a beautiful looking game with good gameplay when it all comes together really show the developers deserve a lot of credit.”
+• “DLSS would also be a nice addition, proper DualSense support on PC, an option to reduce the music while in the main menu but keep the ambient sound, remove the monetization and a few more things which I won't go into because it is still a lot of work put into what is a beautiful looking game with good gameplay when it all comes together and for that the developers deserve a lot of credit.”

 • “Might be worth picking up on sale.”